Bonsai Mary

 Humidity Requirements for Ficus pseudopalma

 Ficus pseudopalma thrives in moderate to high humidity, mimicking its natural tropical habitat.
 Providing the right level of humidity is essential for the plant’s overall health and growth.
-Here are some important considerations when it comes to maintaining the proper humidity for your Ficus pseudopalma:

 1. Humidity level: Aim for a humidity level between 50% and 70%.
 You can achieve this by increasing the ambient humidity in the room where your plant is located.